 Koretsky, V.B.
-Layout of the poster "Warrior of the Red Army, Save!" for publication in the newspaper Pravda on August 5, 1942.
+Mockup of the poster "Warrior of the Red Army, Save!" for publication in the newspaper Pravda on August 5, 1942.
 Moscow, August 1942.
 Photograph, author's retouching, whitewash.
 1 sheet.
 29.2 × 20 cm.
-On the corners of the photograph are strips of adhesive tape.
-On the reverse of the sheet, there is a pencil schematic drawing by the artist and editor's notes in ink with the date: "4.8.42".
-One of the most famous posters of the Great Patriotic War — Viktor Koretsky's poster "Warrior of the Red Army, Save!" — was first printed in the newspaper Pravda on August 5, 1942.
-Shortly thereafter, the poster itself was printed in a run of over 10 million copies.
-However, some changes were made to the poster: the inscription became red, and the blood dripping from the bayonet was also colored red.
-Viktor Borisovich Koretsky (1909-1998) was a Soviet graphic artist and poster maker; Honored Artist of the RSFSR (1961); Laureate of two Stalin Prizes (1946, 1949).
+Strips of adhesive tape on the corners of the photograph.
+On the reverse of the sheet, a pencil schematic drawing by the artist and editor's notes in ink with the date: "4.8.42".
+One of the most famous posters of the Great Patriotic War — the poster by Viktor Koretsky "Warrior of the Red Army, Save!" — was first printed in the newspaper Pravda on August 5, 1942.
+After a very short time, the poster itself was printed in a run of over 10 million copies.
+At the same time, some changes were made to the poster: the inscription became red, and the blood dripping from the bayonet was also colored red.
+Viktor Borisovich Koretsky (1909-1998) was a Soviet graphic artist and poster designer; Honored Artist of the RSFSR (1961); Laureate of two Stalin Prizes (1946, 1949).
 During the Great Patriotic War, he created over 40 posters.
-He was the author of the first Soviet postage stamp dedicated to the Great Patriotic War, "Be a Hero!", issued on August 12, 1941.
-From 1956, he worked at the "Agitplakat" association.
-The artist's creative method was based on combining live photographs with pencil and gouache drawings.
-Provenance: from the family of theater artist and graphic designer Boris Borisovich Strakhov (1932-2021), to whom the presented layout was gifted by the author.
+Author of the first Soviet postage stamp dedicated to the Great Patriotic War, "Be a Hero!", issued on August 12, 1941.
+Since 1956, he worked in the association "Agitplakat".
+The artist's creative method is based on combining live photographs with pencil and gouache drawing.
+Provenance: originates from the family of theater artist and graphic artist Boris Borisovich Strakhov (1932-2021), to whom the presented mockup was gifted by the author.

 Posters